LawZhou/420-Projects-Face-Emotions-Recognition/README.md

 # How to train you own model:

 1. Run **preprocess.py**.
-A new folder CK+ will be generated, with 7 folder corresponds to each type of emotions.
+A new folder CK+ will be generated, with 7 folders corresponds to each type of emotions.
 2. Run **preprocess_ck.py**.
 The image is now shuffled and saved into numpy files.
 3. In **feature_extraction.py**, uncomment the line 273 and 274.
 4. Run **feature_extraction.py**.
 This is the K-Fold Cross Validation.
 35 models will be trained, and the number of incorrect predictions on each training set image will be count, in order to classify images into **Easy** and **Hard**.
 This step will take about 10 mins.
 5. Run **knn.py**.
 This will train a knn classifier to classify if each image is hard or easy.
 It is better to rerun it mulitiple times and pick a knn classifier with the max testing accuracy.
 6. A file **knn_model.joblib** will be generated.
 Copy it into the folder **knn_models**, rename it to **knn_model_final.joblib**.
-7. In **emotion_classifers.py**, change the value of the variable num_epochs on line 223 to a larger number, for example, 20.
-Run **emotion_classifers.py** to train the final model.
+7. Run **emotion_classifers.py** to train the final model.
 8. Run **evaluate.py** to evaluate the new model.